collective/collective.elephantvocabulary/README.rst

 Introduction
 ============

-Like elephants don't forget anything, so does't ``collective.elephantvocabulary``.
+Like elephants don't forget anything, so does not ``collective.elephantvocabulary``.
 It provides a wrapper around for existing `zope.schema`_ vocabularies and make them not forget anything.

 Example usecase would be a vocabulary (source) of users which from certain point in time wants to hide / deactivate some users for form or listing.
 But at the same time you want keep old references to user term working.
-This is when ``collective.elephantvocabulary`` comes into the picture.
+This is where ``collective.elephantvocabulary`` comes into the picture.
 With it you wrap existing vocabulary of users and provide set of hidden list of users (term values).